 …is what people would say if they weren’t secretly convinced I already am.

-For most people who knew me from before I completed my Blue Period, this recent spate of activity seems out of the norm.
+Indeed, to most people who knew me from before I completed my Blue Period, this recent spate of activity must seem out of the norm.
 And it is.

-It is what I had always done, in my mind – but could not do in practice, because of limitations.
-Not necessarily financial or time – I could manage both.
+This is actually what I had always done, in my mind – but could not do in practice, because of limitations.
+Not necessarily financial limitations or time; push came to shove, I could manage both.
 But I had different limitations – of mindset, and a secret social debilitation.

 And I am growing beyond them.